giangdung9x/demo_autoTest_Java/readme.md

-# Test Automation Framework Selenium Java with TestNG of ShowSlinger Project
+# Test Automation Framework Selenium Java with TestNG of Demo Project - NopCommerce
-Create by dangthigiang@mobilefolk.com
+Create by Giang
 ## 1. Project Overview
 Test Automation Framework - Reusable template for Java/Selenium frameworks.
 Learn more about the project here: https://app.showslinger.com